liquity/dev/README.md

 ### Hint Helper Functions - `HintHelpers.sol`

-`getApproxHint(uint _CR, uint _numTrials, uint _price, uint _inputRandomSeed)`: helper function, returns a positional hint for the sorted list.
+`function getApproxHint(uint _CR, uint _numTrials, uint _inputRandomSeed)`: helper function, returns a positional hint for the sorted list.
 Used for transactions that must efficiently re-insert a Trove to the sorted list.

 `getRedemptionHints(uint _LUSDamount, uint _price, uint _maxIterations)`: helper function specifically for redemptions.
 Returns two hints - the first is a positional hint for the first redeemable Trove (i.e. Trove with the lowest ICR >= MCR), the second is the final nominal ICR of the last Trove after being hit by partial redemption, or zero in case of no partial redemption (see [Hints for `redeemCollateral`](#hints-for-redeemcollateral)).
 The number of Troves to consider for redemption can be capped by passing a non-zero value as `_maxIterations`, while passing zero will leave it uncapped.

 ### Stability Pool Functions - `StabilityPool.sol`

-`provideToSP(uint _amount, address _frontEndTag)`: allows stablecoin holders to deposit _amount of LUSD to the Stability Pool.
+`provideToSP(uint _amount, address _frontEndTag)`: allows stablecoin holders to deposit `_amount` of LUSD to the Stability Pool.
 It sends `_amount` of LUSD from their address to the Pool, and tops up their LUSD deposit by `_amount` and their tagged front end’s stake by `_amount`.
-If the depositor already a non-zero deposit, it sends their accumulated ETH and LQTY gains to their address, and pays out their front end’s LQTY gain to their front end.
+If the depositor already has a non-zero deposit, it sends their accumulated ETH and LQTY gains to their address, and pays out their front end’s LQTY gain to their front end.

 `withdrawFromSP(uint _amount)`: allows a stablecoin holder to withdraw `_amount` of LUSD from the Stability Pool, up to the value of their remaining Stability deposit.
-It decreases their LUSD balance by _amount and decreases their front end’s stake by `_amount`.
+It decreases their LUSD balance by `_amount` and decreases their front end’s stake by `_amount`.
 It sends the depositor’s accumulated ETH and LQTY gains to their address, and pays out their front end’s LQTY gain to their front end.
 If the user makes a partial withdrawal, their deposit remainder will earn further gains.

 `withdrawETHGainToTrove(address _hint)`: sends the user's entire accumulated ETH gain to the user's active Trove, and updates their Stability deposit with its accumulated loss from debt absorptions.
 Sends the depositor's LQTY gain to the depositor, and sends the tagged front end's LQTY gain to the front end.